moralesalberto/cocoa_drawing_with_a_controller/README.md

 @end
 ```

-And in the AppDelegate.m file I instantiate the controller and pass a reference to the application default window.
+And in the AppDelegate.m file I instantiate the controller and when I instantiate the controller, I pass a reference to the application default window.

 ``` objective-c
 #import "AppDelegate.h"